gchrupala/conll-2016/README.md

 bibtex paper
 pdflatex paper
 ```
 The paper is split into one file per section.
+It is.